multimodal-interpretability/nnn/README.md

 ## Installation

+You can install directly using `pip install git+https://github.com/multimodal-interpretability/nnn.git`.

+For development, you can clone this repo locally, then install the package:

 For CPU-only:
 ```
 pip install -e .
 ```

+(TODO: remove?)
 For Faiss GPU support, install the `gpu` extras:
 ```
 pip install -e .[gpu]
 ```

 ## Example usage